Sanidhya2101/TFTP/README.md

 </div>

-Newfile, readme.txt_GET is created, and the file is transferred from server to client!!
+Newfile, abc.txt_GET is created, and the file is transferred from server to client!!

 3. When incorrect file is requested using GET(i.e, the file that is not present in the server)